jrmenzel/vimix_os/README.md

 VIMIX OS is a small Unix like OS which started as a fork of [xv6](https://github.com/mit-pdos/xv6-riscv) (which is a partial re-implementation of Unix version 6 for [RISC V](https://en.wikipedia.org/wiki/RISC-V) 32 and 64-bit).

-See [README-xv6](docs/README-xv6.md) for original xv6 contributors.
+See [contributors](docs/contributors.md) for original xv6 contributors and authors of other 3rd party components.

 ## Quick Links